 Her job gives her the illusion that she can make her own schedule, but she’s required to meet an ever-increasing monthly sales quota that she must report to her sales manager.
 Darla works long hours every day for very little pay.

 Darla spends her day visiting businesses.
 She tries to teach them about her company’s merchant sales program to find the right marketing solutions for each merchant.

 What Darla finds most days is the best she can offer them is slightly lower rates than what they’re already paying.

 She tries to promise advantages that her company can provide like data security, but companies see that as a desperate attempt at gaining their business.

 Most business owners don’t want to go through the hassle of switching merchant processing companies and possibly even business banking for only slightly lower rates, so she has trouble getting them to agree to talk to her.

 When she does finally land a sale, she has to go through an extensive process of switching the business over to her company.

 The paperwork is lengthy, and her customer is hesitant to sign a one-to-three year contract.

-On days where Ralph is excited to start his day, he’ll set his alarm for 7 am and hit the ground running.
+On days where Ralph is excited to start his day, he’ll set his alarm for 7 am and hits the ground running.
 On other days when he just wants to stay in bed a little longer, he’ll sleep in and enjoy a relaxing morning.

-Ralph has no problem selling Shift’s merchant services.
+Ralph has no problem selling Shift’s merchant processing services.
 With no monthly fees or year-long contracts, the service practically sells itself.